-Only a small percentage of the many species of Australian fungi have been studied .
-Researchers estimate that there are some 250,000 fungal species in Australia, including about 5,000 species of mushrooms and toadstools, but only a mere five per cent of this staggering number have been official described.
+Researchers estimate that there are some 250,000 species of fungi in Australia, including about 5,000 species of mushrooms and toadstools, but only a mere five per cent of this staggering number have been official described.